LapoBini/lapobini.github.io/content/publication/100years/index.md

 - name: Online Appendix
   url: OnlineAppendix-100years.pdf

-abstract: This study explores the business cycle regularities of the US economy since 1900, in the spirit of Burns and Mitchell (1946).
-Using a multivariate unobserved components model, we estimate trends and cyclical components identified via restrictions grounded in economic theory and exploiting information in survey data.
-The stylised facts that we uncover are open to different structural interpretations but they rule out the hypothesis that the Phillips curve was ever dead.
+abstract: This study investigates the business cycle dynamics of the U.S. economy since 1900 through a multivariate framework that imposes minimal economic restrictions.
+A key finding is the presence of a significant negative correlation between inflation and economic slack, at business cycle frequencies.
+This relationship remains robust across over a century of data, with stable coefficients in subsample periods.

 ---